cloudmelon/Cloud-Native-Playbook/03 - Networking.md

 - Every Pod should have a unique IP address
 - Every Pod should able to communicate with other pods in the same node and other nodes without NAT

-As long as we can implement a solution that takes care of automatically assigning IP addresses and establish connectivity between the pods in a node as well as pods on different nodes.
+As long as we can implement a solution that takes care of automatically assigning IP addresses and establish connectivity between the pods in a node as well as pods on different nodes, without to configure any NAT rules.

+To relate the same concept, we have to know how it works underneath

 ## Play 1 : Network Policy